JanHerca/urantiapedia/output/wikijs/en/help/content.md

 Group | Description of users in the group
 --- | ---
 ADMIN | User that can do everything
-EDITOR | User that after a request has been validated and authorized by an ADMIN user to edit books, articles, slides, maps and 3D models (1)
+EDITOR (1) | User that after a request has been validated and authorized by an ADMIN user to edit books, articles & study aids, slides, maps, 3D models and assets (images, audio, video).
-AUTHOR (2) | User inside a group with his name that acts as EDITOR but only for a restricted collection of books, articles, slides, maps and 3D models authored by the user
+AUTHOR (2) | User inside a group with his name that acts as EDITOR but only for a restricted collection of books, articles, etc. authored by the user.
-USER | Any new created user only can see pages.
-To do changes must do a request to be added to EDITOR group through a validation process.
+REVIEWER | User that only can view pages, view the history and make comments.
+USER | Any user not registered.
+Only for viewing pages.

-(1) All types of content at start are only edited using *Urantiapedia Tools* by users called *Chief Editors*, outside *Urantiapedia* web.
+(1) At first stages of the project some types of content are only editable using *Urantiapedia Tools* by users called *Chief Editors*, outside *Urantiapedia* web.
 Once the starting content is uploaded in each milestone of the project, *Urantiapedia Tools* is no more used and users in EDITOR group will be able to edit content through this web.

 (2) AUTHOR means that there will be several groups of type AUTHOR, each one contaning users that are the authors (or authorized by the authors) for given pages.
 For example, if there are two users named Han Solo and Obi Wan that want to be authors, there will be a pair or groups named HANSOLO and OBIWAN, the first with Han Solo user, the second with Obi Wan user.
-The first will be the only user that could edit pages in paths like `/en/article/hansolo/` (and any other locale apart from english), `/en/slides/hansolo`, and so on.
+The first will be the only user that could edit pages in paths like `/en/article/hansolo/` (and any other locale apart from English), `/en/slides/hansolo`, and so on.
 On the other hand, Obi Wan user could edit pages in paths like `/en/article/obiwan/`, `/en/slides/obiwan/` and so on.
 This way some users will be the only editors of certain pages.

-Be aware that the only users that can create or delete pages are ADMIN users to ensure that URLs for pages are created correctly.
-So the process to create a page is:
+Be aware that the only users that can delete pages are ADMIN users to ensure that links are not broken.
+There is only one exception to this rule.
+So the process with a page is:
-1. EDITOR or AUTHOR user request the creation to an ADMIN user.
-2. ADMIN user create those pages with the best URL and empty content.
-3. EDITOR and AUTHOR user will be able to add content to that pages.
+1. Creation:
+  - EDITOR or AUTHOR users creates a page directly in this site, or
+  - ADMIN user creates a number of pages at once by a bulk-upload process (ADMIN users can be helped on this by EDITOR and AUTHOR users through the use of GitHub)
+2. Edition:
+  - EDITOR or AUTHOR users edit a page directly in this site, or
+  - ADMIN user edits a number of pages at once by a bulk-upload process (ADMIN users can be helped on this by EDITOR and AUTHOR users through the use of GitHub)
+3. Deletion or Move (if required):
+  - ADMIN user deletes or moves a page ensuring that any linked page is updated.
+  - AUTHOR user deletes or moves a page if it is inside it owned folders.

 ## Page types

 The table summarizes the types of pages.
 Table shows the minimum user group required to edit the type of page.
 ADMIN users can do everything so when table says EDITOR or AUTHOR it implies also ADMIN.
+When the table says AUTHOR user, it means that there are several users of this type and each one controls the pages within the indicated folder, being the only one with permissions to edit them.

 The table shows the URL path to add to [https://urantiapedia.org](https://urantiapedia.org) domain to obtain the URL for english.
 Replace language code with the one desired for other languages.
 For example, the URL to obtain the index of *The Urantia Book* is:
 - in english: https://urantiapedia.org/en/The_Urantia_Book/Index